anasty17/mirror-leech-telegram-bot/README.md

 - `YT_COOKIES_URL`: Youtube authentication cookies.
 Check setup [Here](https://github.com/ytdl-org/youtube-dl#how-do-i-pass-cookies-to-youtube-dl).
 Use gist raw link and remove commit id from the link, so you can edit it from gists only.
 - `NETRC_URL`: To create .netrc file contains authentication for aria2c and yt-dlp.
 Use gist raw link and remove commit id from the link, so you can edit it from gists only. **NOTE**: After editing .nterc you need to restart the docker or if deployed on heroku so restart dyno in case your edits related to aria2c authentication.
   - **NOTE**: All above url variables used incase you want edit them in future easily without deploying again or if you want to deploy from public fork.
 If deploying using cli or private fork you can leave these variables empty add token.pickle, accounts folder, drive_folder, .netrc and cookies.txt directly to root but you can't update them without rebuild OR simply leave all above variables and use private UPSTREAM_REPO.

-- `DATABASE_URL`: Your SQL Database URL.
-Follow this [Generate Database](https://github.com/anasty17/mirror-leech-telegram-bot/tree/master#generate-database) to generate database.
-Data will be saved in Database: auth and sudo users, leech settings including thumbnails for each user, rss data and incomplete tasks. **NOTE**: If deploying on heroku and using heroku postgresql delete this variable from **config.env** file. **DATABASE_URL** will be grabbed from heroku variables.
-- `AUTHORIZED_CHATS`: Fill user_id and chat_id of groups/users you want to authorize.
-Separate them by space.
-- `SUDO_USERS`: Fill user_id of users whom you want to give sudo permission.
-Separate them by space.
-- `IS_TEAM_DRIVE`: Set `True` if uploading to TeamDrive.
-Default is `False`. `Bool`
-- `USE_SERVICE_ACCOUNTS`: Whether to use Service Accounts or not.
-For this to work see [Using Service Accounts](https://github.com/anasty17/mirror-leech-telegram-bot#generate-service-accounts-what-is-service-account) section below.
-Default is `False`. `Bool`
-- `INDEX_URL`: Refer to https://gitlab.com/ParveenBhadooOfficial/Google-Drive-Index.
+## MEGA
 - `MEGA_API_KEY`: Mega.nz API key to mirror mega.nz links.
 Get it from [Mega SDK Page](https://mega.nz/sdk)
 - `MEGA_EMAIL_ID`: E-Mail ID used to sign up on mega.nz for using premium account.
 - `MEGA_PASSWORD`: Password for mega.nz account.

-- `UPTOBOX_TOKEN`: Uptobox token to mirror uptobox links.
-Get it from [Uptobox Premium Account](https://uptobox.com/my_account).
-- `STOP_DUPLICATE`: Bot will check file in Drive, if it is present in Drive, downloading or cloning will be stopped. (**NOTE**: File will be checked using filename not file hash, so this feature is not perfect yet).
-Default is `False`. `Bool`
+## Shortener
+- `SHORTENER_API`: Fill your Shortener API key.
+- `SHORTENER`: Shortener URL.
+  - Supported URL Shorteners:
+  >exe.io, gplinks.in, shrinkme.io, urlshortx.com, shortzon.com, bit.ly, shorte.st, linkvertise.com , ouo.io, adfoc.us, cutt.ly

+## GDTOT
+- `CRYPT`: Cookie for gdtot google drive link generator.
+Follow these [steps](https://github.com/anasty17/mirror-leech-telegram-bot/tree/master#gdtot-cookies).

+## Size Limits
-- `CLONE_LIMIT`: To limit the size of Google Drive folder/file which you can clone.
+- `TORRENT_DIRECT_LIMIT`: To limit the Torrent/Direct mirror size.
 Don't add unit.
 Default unit is `GB`.
-- `MEGA_LIMIT`: To limit the size of Mega download.
+- `ZIP_UNZIP_LIMIT`: To limit the size of zip and unzip commands.
 Don't add unit.
 Default unit is `GB`.
-- `TORRENT_DIRECT_LIMIT`: To limit the Torrent/Direct mirror size.
+- `CLONE_LIMIT`: To limit the size of Google Drive folder/file which you can clone.
 Don't add unit.
 Default unit is `GB`.
-- `ZIP_UNZIP_LIMIT`: To limit the size of zip and unzip commands.
+- `MEGA_LIMIT`: To limit the size of Mega download.
 Don't add unit.
 Default unit is `GB`.
 - `STORAGE_THRESHOLD`: To leave specific storage free and any download will lead to leave free storage less than this value will be cancelled.
 Don't add unit.
 Default unit is `GB`.

+## Buttons
 - `VIEW_LINK`: View Link button to open file Index Link in browser instead of direct download link, you can figure out if it's compatible with your Index code or not, open any video from you Index and check if its URL ends with `?a=view`, if yes make it `True`, compatible with [BhadooIndex](https://gitlab.com/ParveenBhadooOfficial/Google-Drive-Index) Code.
 Default is `False`. `Bool`
-- `IGNORE_PENDING_REQUESTS`: Ignore pending requests after restart.
-Default is `False`. `Bool`
-- `STATUS_LIMIT`: Limit the no. of tasks shown in status message with buttons. **NOTE**: Recommended limit is `4` tasks.
-- `CMD_INDEX`: commands index number.
-This number will added at the end all commands.
-- `SERVER_PORT`: Only For VPS even if `IS_VPS` is `False`, which is the **BASE_URL_OF_BOT** Port.
-- `WEB_PINCODE`: If empty or `False` means no more pincode required while qbit web selection. `Bool`
-- `QB_SEED`: QB torrent will be seeded after and while uploading until reaching specific ratio or time, edit `GlobalMaxRatio` or `GlobalMaxSeedingMinutes` or both from qbittorrent.conf (`-1` means no limit, but u can cancel manually by gid). **NOTE**: 1.
-Don't change `MaxRatioAction`, 2.
-Only works with `/qbmirror` and `/qbzipmirror`.
-Default is `False`. `Bool`
-  - **Qbittorrent NOTE**: If your facing ram exceeded issue then set limit for `MaxConnections` and decrease `AsyncIOThreadsCount` in qbittorrent config.
-- `TORRENT_TIMEOUT`: Timeout of dead torrents downloading with qBittorrent and Aria2c in seconds.
-- `TG_SPLIT_SIZE`: Size of split in bytes.
-Default is `2GB`.
-- `AS_DOCUMENT`: Default type of Telegram file upload.
-Default is `False` mean as media. `Bool`
-- `EQUAL_SPLITS`: Split files larger than **TG_SPLIT_SIZE** into equal parts size (Not working with zip cmd).
-Default is `False`. `Bool`
-- `CUSTOM_FILENAME`: Add custom word to leeched file name.
-- `UPSTREAM_REPO`: Your github repository link, if your repo is private add `https://username:{githubtoken}@github.com/{username}/{reponame}` format.
-Get token from [Github settings](https://github.com/settings/tokens).
-So you can update your bot from filled repository on each restart. **NOTE**: Any change in docker or requirements you need to deploy/build again with updated repo to take effect.
-DON'T delete .gitignore file.
-For more information read [THIS](https://github.com/anasty17/mirror-leech-telegram-bot/tree/master#upstream-repo-recommended).
-- `UPSTREAM_BRANCH`: Upstream branch for update.
-Default is `master`.
-- `EXTENTION_FILTER`: File extentions that won't upload/clone.
-Separate them by space.
-- `INCOMPLETE_TASK_NOTIFIER`: Get incomplete task messages after restart.
-Require database and (supergroup or channel).
-Default is `False`. `Bool`
-- `SHORTENER_API`: Fill your Shortener API key.
-- `SHORTENER`: Shortener URL.
-  - Supported URL Shorteners:
-  >exe.io, gplinks.in, shrinkme.io, urlshortx.com, shortzon.com, bit.ly, shorte.st, linkvertise.com , ouo.io, adfoc.us, cutt.ly
-- `SEARCH_API_LINK`: Search api app link.
-Get your api from deploying this [repository](https://github.com/Ryuk-me/Torrent-Api-py).
-  - Supported Sites:
-  >1337x, Piratebay, Nyaasi, Torlock, Torrent Galaxy, Zooqle, Kickass, Bitsearch, MagnetDL, Libgen, YTS, Limetorrent, TorrentFunk, Glodls, TorrentProject and YourBittorrent
-- `SEARCH_LIMIT`: Search limit for search api, limit for each site and not overall result limit.
-Default is zero (Default api limit for each site).
-- `CRYPT`: Cookie for gdtot google drive link generator.
-Follow these [steps](https://github.com/anasty17/mirror-leech-telegram-bot/tree/master#gdtot-cookies).
-- `SEARCH_PLUGINS`: List of qBittorrent search plugins (github raw links).
-I have added some plugins, you can remove/add plugins as you want.
-Main Source: [qBittorrent Search Plugins (Official/Unofficial)](https://github.com/qbittorrent/search-plugins/wiki/Unofficial-search-plugins).
-- `RSS_DELAY`: Time in seconds for rss refresh interval.
-Recommended `900` second at least.
-Default is `900` in sec.
-- `RSS_COMMAND`: Choose command for the desired action.
-- `RSS_CHAT_ID`: Chat ID where rss links will be sent.
-If using channel then add channel id.
-- `USER_STRING_SESSION`: To send rss links from your telegram account instead of adding bot to channel then adding channel to group to get rss link since bot will not read command from itself or other bot.
-To generate string session use this command `python3 generate_string_session.py` after mounting repo folder for sure.
-  - **RSS NOTE**: `DATABASE_URL` and `RSS_CHAT_ID` is required, otherwise all rss commands will not work.
-Add the bot in grop for better experience, since if you are using `USER_STRING_SESSION` you need to send a private message to bot after each restart.
-You can add the bot to a channel and add this channel to group so messages sent by bot to channel will be forwarded to group without using `USER_STRING_SESSION`.

 - Three buttons are already added including Drive Link, Index Link, and View Link, you can add extra buttons, if you don't know what are the below entries, simply leave them empty.
   - `BUTTON_FOUR_NAME`:
   - `BUTTON_FOUR_URL`: